hindman/optopus/README.md

 primarily literal help text: for example, the blocks of regular text (marked by triple back-quotes above) will still be paragraph-wrapped to proper width by Optopus, while preserving the intended indentation level.
-And of course, that wrapping behavior can be turned off globablly, by section, or at the level of indidividual text blocks, if needed.
+And of course, that wrapping behavior can be turned off globally, by section, or at the level of individual text blocks, if needed.

 #### More helpful help, via high-precedence Opts